mysteriumnetwork/payments-smart-contracts/docs/smart-contracts.md

 Accountant and receiving/provider channels
 ------------------------------------------

-As described in our [Payments solution white paper (paper/accountant-pattern.pdf) we're using payments via intermediary pattern which helps to aggregate payment promisses and drastically decreases on-chain payments amount.
+As described in our [Payments solution white paper](paper/accountant-pattern.pdf) we're using payments via intermediary pattern which helps to aggregate payment promisses and drastically decreases on-chain payments amount.

 ![Accountant pattern](img/payment-via-accountant.png)